Contract Updatability

 - Otherwise, it is possible to remove an existing enum and add a new enum declaration with the same name, but with a different structure.

-- The new structure could potentially have incompatible changes (such as changed types, changed enum-cases, etc).
+- The new structure could potentially have incompatible changes (such as changed types, changed enum-cases, and so on).

 - Changing the name is invalid, as it is equivalent to removing an existing enum and adding a new one.